Gabriela Gajanová: Early life

 Gajanová was born on 12 October 1999 in the town of Liptovský Mikuláš.
-She started running when she was eleven years old, having previously played soccer.
+She started running when she was eleven years old, having previously played association football.
 Later she started both athletics and cross-country running.
 Her first running competition she ran in the neighboring village Liptovská Ondrašová and won it despite little experience.

 Career

 Junior career

-Gabriela Gajanová gained her first international experience in 2015, when she was eliminated in the first round of the 400-meter run at the 2015 European Youth Summer Olympic Festival in Tbilisi with a time of 57.91, and was also unable to qualify for the final with the Slovakian 4 x 100 meter relay team with a time of 49.28.
+Gabriela Gajanová gained her first international experience in 2015, when she was eliminated in the first round of the 400-meter run at the 2015 European Youth Summer Olympic Festival in Tbilisi with a time of 57.91, and was also unable to qualify for the final with the Slovak 4 × 100 meter relay team with a time of 49.28.
 The following year, she won the bronze medal in the 800 meters at the inaugural 2016 European Athletics Youth Championships in Tbilisi at 2:09.43, as well as at the 2017 European Athletics U20 Championships in Grosseto at 2:07.15.
-She also finished eighth with the Slovakian 4 x 400 m relay in 3:44.46 minutes.
+She also finished eighth with the Slovak 4 × 400 m relay in 3:44.46 minutes.
 In 2018, she finished fourth at the U20 World Championships in Tampere in 2:01.90, and also qualified for the European Championships in Berlin, where she was eliminated in the preliminary round with a time of 2:02.57.